wellsluo/DeployVHD/README.md

 ##Features

-Generally, the script works in following 3 scenarios:
+Generally, the script works in following scenarios:
 - Generate new VHD(X) file (MBR or GPT partition) and apply Windows Server OS from ISO/WIM as template file for both virtual machine and physical machine (boot from VHD).
 - Customize un-attend options (into Unattend.xml), and apply it to VHD(X).
+- Use the VHD(X) file as system virtual disk in a virtual machine.
 - Enable boot from VHD (NativeBoot) in physical server (auto restart if enabled).

 So the following features are supported: